project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_sbbackend.md

 6. For sending welcome email when a user registers, you need to configure email server by navigating to: Realm Settings tab -> Emails (optional)

-### Configuration setup for Application
+### Configuring the Application

-To run Sunbird services, you need to set different environment variables listed as follows:
+To run Sunbird services, you need to set the following environment variables:

 | variable                              | description                                                                                                 |